Healthy Homes Assessment Aotea

 What We Do

-We specialise in a range of services to make sure that you are fully informed about the condition of any property you may be considering buying or selling as well as additional solutions.
+We offer a wide range of services to ensure you are fully updated on the condition of any property you may be considering buying or selling in addition to other services.

-We not only work with you , but we also work with big clients like municipal councils and banks, and insurance companies.
-They clearly like their peace of mind provided, by the data contained provided in our building inspection reports.
+We do not just work with you but we also have large clients including the local authorities, banks and insurance companies.
+Evidently , they enjoy their reassurance provided, by the data contained provided in our building inspection reports.

-With our systematic approach to inspecting your property and the most up-to-date software technology which includes digital photos in your Report, you can actually see any issues discovered.
-Thanks to our detailed report, it is easy to understand why we get so many clients recommending our service to family and acquaintances.
+With our systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the document, you can actually see any issues that may be found.
+Thanks to our comprehensive report, it’s easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports